input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 stakeholder is selected as leader of given slot.
 Here `pⱼ` is probability of selecting `j`-th stakeholder.

-In `cardano-sl` it is implemented slightly differently. **TODO**: refer to section or provide details here or throw away.
-Also, as paper suggests, short (32-bits) seed is used for initializing PRG instead of using `n ⌈log λ⌉` random bits.
+In `cardano-sl` it is implemented slightly differently.

 ## Commitments, openings, shares sending

-Time of sending is randomized a little bit. **TODO**: should it be here?
+Time of sending is randomized within ε.

 ## Multicommitments